 The net decrease in total current assets was primarily driven by cash used in operations and for purchases of property and equipment as discussed in further detail below, partially offset by the reclassification of certain marketable securities from non-current to current assets based on maturity.

-The net decrease in current liabilities was primarily due to a reduction in accrued expenses and other liabilities, as discussed in further detail below, and a decrease in accounts payable.
+The net increase in current liabilities was primarily due to increases in accrued expenses and other liabilities, as discussed in further detail below.

 Cash Flows

 The following table summarizes our sources and uses of cash: